New Year, New Big Data Appliance

 Clearly an awesome release, packed not just with new features, but with features that the customers actually need.
 I can see existing BDA owners looking to upgrade, not for the hardware boost, but for critical features like HA namenode and elastic NoSQL.

-Which brings me to a painful point: Nothing in the release notes or white papers even mention the possibility of an upgrade.
-Sure owners of BDA can just start installing new Cloudera Manager, upgrade to CDH4, install new Oracle NoSQL, etc. But – if this is indeed enterprise software, the word “patch” should have been mentioned somewhere, IMO.
-To farther complicate things, while there are very clear instructions on upgrading a cluster from CDH3 to CDH4 intact, it is unclear how to upgrade Oracle NoSQL to release 2.0 without the equivalent of exporting the data out and re-importing it into a new cluster.
+This brings me to a painful point: Nothing in the release notes or white papers even mention the possibility of an upgrade.
+Sure, owners of BDA can just start installing new Cloudera Manager, upgrade to CDH4, install new Oracle NoSQL, etc. However, if this is indeed enterprise software, the word “patch” should have been mentioned somewhere, in my opinion.
+To further complicate things, while there are very clear instructions on upgrading a cluster from CDH3 to CDH4 intact, upgrading Oracle NoSQL to release 2.0 without the equivalent of exporting the data out and re-importing it into a new cluster remains unclear.
 What’s even less clear is whether Oracle will even support CDH4.1 and Oracle NoSQL 2.0 on the old appliance.
-If they do – its not really an appliance, and if they don’t – it makes the whole BDA proposition far less attractive.
+If they do, it’s not really an appliance, and if they don’t, it makes the whole BDA proposition far less attractive.

 The only other complaint I have about BDA X3-2 is the operating system.
 OEL 5.8.
 Meh.
 I guess Oracle decided that upgrading every single component in this release is too much and left the OS alone?

-If you are considering buying BDA, or just wondering why Oracle geeks like me dig this Hadoop stuff, I’m giving a webinar for IOUG Big Data SIG – explaining why Hadoop is just what your enterprise data warehouse needs and the best ways to integrate Hadoop and Oracle.
+If you are considering buying BDA or just wondering why Oracle geeks like me dig this Hadoop stuff, I’m giving a webinar for IOUG Big Data SIG.
+I will explain why Hadoop is just what your enterprise data warehouse needs and what are the best ways to integrate Hadoop and Oracle.
 The webinar is on Jan 8, 11am PST, and I’m racing against the clock to update the presentation with all the cool BDA x3-2 features.